-If the program you’re applying for requires you to take an SAT subject test, you should also make sure to factor in their available schedules.
-Subject tests are not administered as often as the general SAT so you have to closely consider them when choosing a test date.
+If the program you’re applying for requires you to take a SAT subject test, you should also make sure to factor in their available schedules.
+SAT subject tests are not administered as often as the general SAT so you have to closely consider them when choosing a test date.
 Make sure that you’ll have enough time to prepare for all of the exams you need to take in order to get the best results.

 Are you applying for scholarships?

 Scholarships and financial aid programs have specific timelines.
-So if you’re gunning for one, you better stick to their schedule.
+So if need to take one, you better stick to their schedule.
 Make sure that you have your SAT scores ahead of their application deadline so you have a good shot at getting the grant.
 Indicate their deadlines in your college application calendar and factor it in when choosing an SAT test date.

 When is the deadline for your college admission applications?

 Most importantly, your test results should also come before your college application deadline so you can actually complete your requirements on time.
-This means that you should also choose a test date that will give you the results before your deadline.
+This means that you should also choose a test date that will give you the results before your application deadlines.